Buddhist Uprising: Background

+South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
+These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
+The actual number of Buddhists was much smaller, at most about 27%.
+Ngo Dinh Diem was regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
+The government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.

+The "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
+Land owned by the Catholic Church was exempt from land reform measures.
+The white and gold papal flag was allegedly flown at major public events in South Vietnam.
+However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.

 On May 8, 1963, Diệm's officials invoked a rarely enforced law to prohibit the display of religious flags, forbidding Buddhists from flying their flag on Vesak, the birthday of Gautama Buddha.
-This caused Buddhist indignation, as Vatican flags had been flown a week earlier at a celebration for Diệm's brother, Archbishop Ngô Đình Thục.
+This caused Buddhist indignation, as Catholic flags had been flown a week earlier at a celebration for Diệm's brother, Archbishop Ngô Đình Thục.
 On May 8, in Huế, a crowd of Buddhists protested against the ban on the Buddhist flag.
 The police and army opened fire and threw grenades at the demonstrators, leaving nine dead.

 Diệm's denial of responsibility for the incident—he blamed it on the communist Viet Cong—led to more discontent among the Buddhist majority.
 The incident spurred a protest movement against the religious discrimination of Diệm's Roman Catholic-dominated regime.
 The dispute came to be known as the Buddhist crisis, and it provoked widespread and large-scale civil disobedience.
 The objective of the protests was to have Decree Number 10 repealed, and to gain religious equality.
 However, the standoff persisted, and in August, the ARVN Special Forces of Colonel Lê Quang Tung, loyal to Diệm's brother and chief adviser Ngô Đình Nhu, raided temples across the country, killing an estimated hundreds and arresting thousands of Buddhist laypeople and monks.
 After this, the American government began to turn against Diệm and secretly encouraged a coup.
 On November 1, Diệm was deposed and he and Nhu were assassinated the next day.